michaelcloran/PhotonicMockSim/README.md

 # PhotonicMockSim
 an optical computer simulation suite.

+@13/9/22 currently working on a fork to add CPU bus capability

 It is a Java 8 application with the Java 8 MVC pattern.
 It is capable of simulation and with it it is possible to design modules chips and mothreboards.

 Please note that this software was developed by me when I was learning Java thus there is some bad coding and it will be replaced on a need to basis.
 I put the project